ayivima/vectorkit/README.rst

 ``std`` - Returns the standard deviation of the components of a vector

-``stdnorm`` - Returns a variant of a vector which has been normalized using the z-score or standard deviation
+``stdnorm`` - Returns a variant of a vector which has been normalized using the z-score

 ``subtract`` - Returns a new vector, which is the result of the subtraction of one vector from another